Are you passionate about numbers and algebraic functions?

 Do you enjoy sharing your work and communicating your knowledge with others in the team?

-Do you have the attitude of self-learning and are able to figure things out on your own?
+Do you have the attitude of self-learning and can figure things out on your own?

 If you answered yes to one or more of these questions, then a career as a data analyst may be your calling.